the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 # Joining the training program

 To officially join the training program you need an **L tag** and a fully skilled **Primary booster** (no starter skills on waitlist). the HQ mailing list has an EOS fit.
+Ask any council or FC Trainer to join.

-# Training program stages
+# Training Program Stages
 ## Trainee
 In this first stage you will learn how to voice fleet, tag and doing waitlist invites/motd updates.
 You will be expected to learn and know every role and anchor position.